mutantstandard/orxporter/docs/dzuk/orx.md

 orx files are very simple.

-Everything in orx consists of an expression beginning with a keyword that declares what type of expression it is.
+Everything in orx consists of an expression beginning with a **instruction keyword** that declares what type of expression it is.
 You can't nest expressions.

 ```
-fish  # rest of expression
+fish   param1 = meh    param2 = meh
+# 'fish' is the instruction keyword

 ```

-Depending on what kind of expression it is, the expression name can have values attached to it, or not.
-It can also have named values attached to it, or not.
+Depending on what kind of expression it is, the instruction keyword can have certain types of values attached to it.

+There are two types of values - named values and unnamed values.

-Named values within an expression are simply noted with a '=' between the value name and the value itself.
+- **Named values** within an expression are simply noted with a '=' between the value name and the value itself.

-Unnamed values are simply typed after the expression name without any symbols or punctuation.
+- **Unnamed values** are simply typed after the expression name without any symbols or punctuation.

 ```
 # no unnamed values, only named values